 The consumer market today is more competitive than a few years ago.
 Giants like Google disrupted almost every industry and digitized all aspects of life.
-New technologies are finding their way into people’s financial lives, and if conventional banks fail to keep up, they will soon be out of business.
+Digital transformation and new technologies are finding their way into people’s financial lives, and if conventional banks fail to keep up, they will soon be out of business.

 Jumping into digital, however, requires a strong strategy that is not only sustainable but also sets in well with the current operations of the bank.
-Let’s discover how you can develop a successful digital banking strategy for your bank.
+Let’s discover how you can develop a successful digital banking strategy for your bank, using all the digital capabilities.

 What is digital banking?

-Digital banking is the automation of all traditional processes and activities that occur when a customer visits a bank.
+Digital banking is the automation of all traditional processes and activities that occur when a customer visits a bank or credit union.
 This includes cash deposits, withdrawals, transfers, bill payments, loan services, investments, etc.

 The advent of digital banking was a result of customers becoming tech-savvy and demanding tech-driven services.
 Due to this huge demand, banks started shifting to the digital-first philosophy.
-As of 2020, as many as 1.9 billion consumers globally used online banking services, and this number is expected to reach 2.5 billion by 2024.
+As of 2020, as many as 1.9 billion consumers globally used online services for banking, and this number is expected to reach 2.5 billion by 2024.

 Benefits of digital banking